mokasp/holbertonschool-AirBnB_clone/README.md

 `show` | Displays the object indicated by ID. | Enter the command "show <class> <id>" to display that specific object `update` | Updates an existing object with a new attribute and value. | Enter the command: update <class> <id> <new attribute> "<new attribute value>" to add a new attribute to an instance of the specific class.

-FILESTORAGE: manages serialization and deserialization flow of Python Objects and JSON objects.
-Also allows for creation and deletion on Objects, while keeping the JSON file updated.
+### Additional Files

-BASEMODEL: the base of all classes that will allow all classes to have a unique ID and the times in which the instances of the classes were created or updated at.
+- [Base Model](https://github.com/michaellgans/holbertonschool-AirBnB_clone/blob/main/models/base_model.py) - The base of all classes that will allow all classes to have a unique ID and the times in which the instances of the classes were created or updated at.
 Allows for all classes inherited from it to accession function that reformats a dictionary to be JSON serializable, as well as saving new and updated instances to the Storage.
+- [File Storage](https://github.com/michaellgans/holbertonschool-AirBnB_clone/blob/main/models/engine/file_storage.py) - manages serialization and deserialization flow of Python Objects and JSON objects.
+Also allows for creation and deletion of objects, while keeping the JSON file updated.

 ### How to Start the Console